 It’ll bring out the pink in your skin tone, so be prepared to change your makeup routine or get a different foundation.
 It can be a huge shock if you’ve never had red hair before.

+Opt for a sandy blonde ombre on short hair.
+While toning, ask for a darker tone at the root area, then have it melted it down to this pretty sandy color.
 Use Paul Mitchell Blonde Me Shampoo and Conditioner or the Blue Joico Moisturizing Deep Conditioner.
-The hair will change texture after getting a style like this.
+Your hair will change texture after getting a style like this.

 Rock this cute two toned short ombre hair color for a next level confident look.
 The longer bob cut retains the classic quality of this modern hairstyle.